meetjovie/Jovie/README.md

 ## AboutJovie

+Jovie is a vue.js SPA with a Laravel backend.
+It utilizes tailwind css.

 ## Branching

-Our main working branch id develop.
+Our main working branch is **develop**.
 When you begind working on a feature please pull develop first.
 Create a new branch and start working on it.
 When you are done and it has been reviewed, open a pull request to merge it back into develop.

 Staging, & Master are for testing and deployment.
 You should never push to staging or master.